Moramarth/Maintenance-Management/README.md

 To manually create users error free in settings.py set SUSPEND_SINGNALS to True
 - create super user
 - create groups and add permission as shown above
-- create atleast one building object and one company object
+- create at least one building object and one company object
 - assign superuser to Supervisor group so you can navigate main site
 - create one user and assign it to the Supervisor group to see admin site as intended
-- create atleast one user for each of the other groups to test different scenarios
+- create at least one user for each of the other groups to test different scenarios

 ## Intended user creation
 - User is invited by the Supervisor with Register Invitation object